tahminehmehrabii/BCBiomarkers/README.md

 To reproduce the results, the following R scripts were executed:

 ## 1. mergeDatasets.R:
-Merged the microarray datasets based on their common genes.
+Merged the microarray datasets(GSE10950, GSE25070) based on their common genes.

 ## 2. trainValidSplit.R:
 Split the merged datasets into training and validation datasets.